 - You want a higher quality of finish on fittings

-- Woodgrain effect Upvc windows and doors are more expensive than white framed products
+- Woodgrain effect Upvc windows and doors are usually more expensive than white framed products

-- You need an existing structure removed, perhaps a conservatory
+- You require an existing structure removed, perhaps a conservatory or other outbuilding

-- Steelwork is expensive and the amount needed is different for every house
+- Steelwork for the structural support of upper floors is expensive but the amount required is different for every house

-While we only gathered quotes and estimates for our property in the south of the UK, we do have experience in the building industry and have plenty of friends with knowledge too.
+While we only sourced quotes and prices for our property located in the south of the UK, we do have plenty of experience within the building industry as a whole.

-Our research suggests that while a price per metre of around £1500 for a ground level extension is typical for the South of the UK, the further away from London you live, the cheaper the cost.
+The research we conducted suggests that while a price per metre of around £1500 for a ground level extension is typical for the South of the UK, the further away from London you live, the cheaper the cost will be.

-You can expect London prices to be higher than the figures we have shown here.
+You can, therefore, expect prices in London to be higher than the figures we have shown here.

 How Long Will The Work Take?

-While there were differences, the average time given to us was 13 weeks.
+While there were differences between each of the builders, the average time given to us was 13 weeks.

 Compare Extension Quotes With Rated People

-We recommend Rated People as they are a great place to read reviews and source extension quotes.
+We recommend Rated People as a great place to source prices for your own project.
+Their website is a fantastic place to read reviews and source quotes.

 Rated People Have Appeared in:

-- Only Genuine Customers Can Leave Reviews (unlike other sites)
+- Only Genuine Customers Can Leave Reviews (unlike many other sites)

-- They are a National Company and Cover Most of the UK
+- Rated People are a National Company and Cover Most of the UK

-- Tens of Thousands of Tradespeople Are Listed
+- There Are Tens of Thousands of Tradespeople Listed on Their Site